Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Preparing the user machine

 This lab requires all the pre-requisite executables to be installed and configured in an **Administrator** mode on the user machine.

-If the administrative privileges are not available on the user machine, it is suggested to create a Windows Virtual Machine (VM) on Azure and follow the exercises in the VM.
+**Note**: If you do not have the administrative privileges on your machine, it is suggested to create a Windows Virtual Machine (VM) on Azure and follow the exercises in the VM.

 1. Spin up a [Windows virtual machine on Azure](https://portal.azure.com/#create/Microsoft.WindowsServer2016Datacenter-ARM){:target="_blank"}.